thriveweb/deking-new/content/posts/2018-10-26-small-deck-ideas-for-outdoor-living.md

 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/posts/small-deck-ideas-for-outdoor-living/'
   description: >-
     Small outdoor decks can be a challenge.
-We would like to share five small deck ideas we have obtained in making the most of small outdoor decking areas.
+We share five small deck ideas to make the most of small outdoor spaces in SE Queensland.
-  title: Small Deck Ideas for Outdoor Living | Deking Decks
+  title: 'Small Deck Ideas for Outdoor Living in Brisbane, Gold Coast, Logan'
 ---
 Small outdoor decking areas can be a challenge and over the years we have faced this challenge many times.
-We would like to share with you five small deck ideas we have obtained in making the most of small outdoor decking areas.
+We share five small deck ideas to make the most of small outdoor spaces.

 ## Visually Larger Small Deck Ideas